 - Massive 4GB DDR3 memory with a 64-Bit memory bus

 - Triple displays supported simultaneously

-- Gets buggy with Windows 10
+- Gets buggy with Windows 10 sometimes

-Gigabyte GeForce GT 710 is a low-profile graphics card that supports PCI Express 2.0 and capable of delivering impressive and immersive visuals to the users.
+Gigabyte GeForce GT 710 is a low-profile graphics card that supports PCI Express 2.0 and is capable of delivering impressive and immersive visuals to users.
 The low-profile bracket enables the card to be used in small form factor PCs and this space-saving allows a better airflow for avoiding heat-ups.

 The low RDS (ON) MOSFET design is to keep the graphics card and the system on the whole ultra-cool at all times.
-This is perhaps why Gigabyte GeForce GT 710 is the best low budget graphics card out there!
+This is perhaps why Gigabyte GeForce GT 710 is the best low-budget graphics card out there!

 This graphics card is integrated with a 2048 MB DDR5 memory and 64-bit memory interface.
 The core clock is 954 MHz the card supports a PCI Express 2.0 x8 bus interface.

 It is built in a way that it consumes very little power to give exactly the same productivity as any other graphics card would.

 This is possible due to the ferrite core choke design which ensures low power loss.
 Moreover, for a guaranteed long life of this card and the PC, it’s a part of, the GT 710 comes with its all-solid capacitor design for lower ESR.